-Some categories of chemical include:
+Some categories of chemicals include:

-Flammable Chemicals.
-These are chemicals such as ethanol, methanol, and kerosene which are highly flammable and need to be kept away from heat and substances that might cause them to ignite or explode.
+Flammable Chemicals - These are chemicals such as ethanol, methanol, and kerosene which are highly flammable and need to be kept away from heat and substances that might cause them to ignite or explode.
 In most workplaces, flammable chemicals are stored in a separate cupboard or cabinet that has been specially designed for them.
 They can be ignited by many things like sparks from faulty wiring or the use of power tools, naked flames like smoking or welding.
 Not only is the chemical itself dangerous but the fumes that are released also pose a risk to health or a fire risk.

-Corrosive chemicals.
-Chemicals such as acids can corrode substances.
+Corrosive chemicals - Chemicals such as acids can corrode substances.
 They can also react violently and explosively if they come into contact with other types of chemicals.
 These also can damage skin causing severe injury.
 If stored incorrectly, containers and protective barriers can be damaged posing more risk and pollution risks.

 It's is important to know the type of chemicals you are dealing with and therefore the risks they pose.
-Make sure all chemicals are stored in accordance with the manufacturers recommendations.
+Make sure all chemicals are stored in accordance with the manufacturers' recommendations.